Ninja-Squad/ninja-squad.github.com/_posts/2016-05-31-first-kotlin-project.md

     val newPerson = person.copy(score = person.score + 1)

+The copy method is generated for you by the compiler on data classes (but it's quite easy to define it by yourself, too).

 ## The pain points

 Nothing is perfect in this world, and Kotlin is not either.
 The code that I have started writing is not a library.
 It's a typical